Vonage/vonage-python-sdk/README.md

 make test
 ```

 We use [Black](https://black.readthedocs.io/en/stable/index.html) for code formatting, with our config in the `pyproject.toml` file.
-Please make sure your PRs follow this format.

 ## License